Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     # zBuilder.bundle : zFiber 6 #
     # zBuilder.builder : Finished: ---Elapsed Time = 0:00:00.087000 #

-These are the stats about which :term:`scene items<scene item>` were retrieved by the builder.
+These :term:`scene items<scene item>` stats were retrieved by the builder.
 In this case you can see there are 7 zTissues, 4 zBones, etc.
 Scene items typically fall into two categories: